 Our entire galaxy has been shattered with the news of Carrie Fisher’s passing on Tuesday.
-While her death has prompted an outpour of adoration for her portrayal of Princess Leia, she’ll also be remembered as a hero of addiction treatment and mental health advocacy.
+While her death has prompted an outpouring of adoration for her portrayal of Princess Leia, she’ll also be remembered as a hero of addiction treatment and mental health advocacy.

 Carrie’s dual diagnosis is a familiar scenario for many fighting the same war.
-She began abusing marijuana at 13, later experimenting with LSD in her late teens.
+She began abusing Marijuana at 13, later experimenting with LSD in her late teens.
 Shortly after being diagnosed with bipolar disorder in her 20s – and refusing to accept the diagnosis – she overdosed and was rushed to the emergency room.

 But her traumatic brush with death set the stage for the biggest role of her life: a pioneer for millions who suffer from addiction and co-occurring mental disorders.

 Carrie’s brutal honesty and candor in the way she spoke about mental health and addiction is a sobering reminder of how important it is to continue the conversation about substance abuse and mental health.
-Maintaining an open dialogue about mental health and addiction helps to demystify both subjects, as well as shatter the stigma that often surrounds the two.
+Maintaining an open dialogue about mental health and addiction helps to demystify both subjects, as well as shatter the stigma that often surrounds the 2.
 It can also dispel fears many people hold about being judged or outcasted for deciding to seek treatment.

 Thanks to Carrie’s outspokenness, more people now realize that it’s possible to thrive in the challenges they face with their mental health or toxic abuse habits.
 Her bravery and strength in the adversity of addiction is something to always be admired.

 Here are some of our team’s favorite words of inspiration about overcoming mental illness and drug use from the Legend herself.

 I am mentally ill.
 I can say that.
 I am not ashamed of that.
 I survived that, I’m still surviving it, but bring it on.